Would You Rather...

 Many of us fear that decluttering will lead to regret.
 We focus on what we're giving up, and worry we'll discard something we might need or want later.

-Sometimes keeping stuff causes loss.
+Sometimes it's keeping stuff that causes loss.

 Keeping stuff we don't need can mean a loss of space, time, money, freedom, energy... even of relationships. ("I had no idea that fight over Dad's books would create such bad feeling between us.
 I wish I'd known I was choosing those books over my brother!)